Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ## Troubleshooting

 - If the error `[rosrun] Found the following, but they're either not files, or not executable: server_endpoint.py` appears, the Python script may need to be marked as executable via `chmod +x ~/catkin_ws/src/niryo_moveit/scripts/server_endpoint.py`.

+- `...failed because unknown error handler name 'rosmsg'` This is due to a bug in an outdated version.
+Try running `sudo apt-get update && sudo apt-get upgrade` to upgrade.

 - If Unity fails to find a network connection, ensure that the ROS IP address is entered correctly as the Host Name in the RosConnector in Unity.